-- CoStar Portfolio Segment The CoStar portfolio segment consists of two classes of trade receivables based on geographical location: North America and International. - Information Services Portfolio Segment The Information Services portfolio segment consists of four classes of trade receivables: CoStar Real Estate Manager; Hospitality, North America; Hospitality, International; and other Information Services. - Multifamily Portfolio Segment The Multifamily portfolio segment consists of one class of trade receivables. - LoopNet Portfolio Segment The LoopNet portfolio segment consists of one class of trade receivables. - Other Marketplaces Portfolio Segment The Other Marketplaces portfolio segment consists of two classes of trade receivables: Ten-X and other marketplaces.
+- CoStar Portfolio Segment The CoStar portfolio segment consists of two classes of trade receivables based on geographical location: North America and International. - Information Services Portfolio Segment The Information Services portfolio segment consists of four classes of trade receivables: CoStar Real Estate Manager; Hospitality, North America; Hospitality, International; and other Information Services. - Multifamily Portfolio Segment The Multifamily portfolio segment consists of one class of trade receivables. - LoopNet Portfolio Segment The LoopNet portfolio segment consists of one class of trade receivables. - Other Marketplaces Portfolio Segment The Other Marketplaces portfolio segment consists of one class of trade receivables.